mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 More details are in my [CV](/files/cv.pdf).

-Feel free to reach out for research discussions, collaborations or just to have a chat!
+Feel free to reach out for research discussions, collaborations or just to have a chat.

 ## NEWS

 ---
 **Jul 3, 2023**: I have started my research internship at Bloomberg AI in London.
-I am working with [Shuo Zhang](https://imsure318.github.io).
-If anyone in London wants to meet/chat, please reach out!
+I am collaborating with [Shuo Zhang](https://imsure318.github.io), [https://scholar.google.com/citations?user=iJALtJ0AAAAJ&hl=en](Ridho Reinanda), [https://scholar.google.com/citations?user=IxlyrFgAAAAJ&hl=en](Mohamed Yahya), and [https://scholar.google.com/citations?user=vb6YKF0AAAAJ&hl=en](Edgar Meij).

 ---
 **December 13, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
 See you in Dublin!

 ---
 **November 15, 2022**: I have started an internship in Alexa at Amazon Science in London.
-I am collaborating with Svitlana Vakulenko, Gabriella Kazai, and Emine Yilmaz.
+I am collaborating with [Svitlana Vakulenko](https://svakulenk0.github.io), Gabriella Kazai, and Emine Yilmaz.

 ---
 **July 15, 2022**: Our team participated in Fashion Outfits Challenge, part of SIGIR 2022 Workshop on eCommerce.
 We published the paper ['Unimodal vs. Multimodal Siamese Networks for Outfit Completion'](/files/sigir22_ecom.pdf) detailing our solution.